kurisu-na/academic-numbering/README.md

 This software is free and licensed under the Apache 2.0 license.

 ## Copyright
-Copyright 2025 Christina Natasha, all rights reservdd.
+Copyright 2025 Christina Natasha, all rights reserved.